 I like to talk to teachers, classroom staff and family members, especially around IEP time, to see what areas of communication need to be supported more in the classroom or home.
 You may learn new things from these team members.
 Maybe the student has difficulty initiating communication with peers.
 Maybe they have difficulty participating in social exchanges and asking social questions.
 This will help you identify some communication skills to target in your sessions!

-Support in the classroom
+Provide support in the classroom

 Depending on your therapy schedule, you may find that you are able to co-teach or support in the classroom.
 This is a great way to help your student generalize the skills you have been focusing on during therapy sessions.
 You can talk with the classroom teacher about planning a lesson together.
 You can also ask them when they feel the student is struggling to use their AAC system.